Myuuiii/DAWPresence/README.md

 	Right-click the tray icon, and check the `Open on Startup` option.
 This will automatically register DAWPresence to launch with Windows.

 * ### Stopping the background application
-	Right-click the tray icon, and literally just select `Exit`.
+	Right-click the tray icon and select `Exit`.
 You can also run the executable again to close it.

 ---

 # Contributing

 ## Building the installer
-WiX can be a bit finicky, but all you really have to do is:
+WiX can be a bit finicky.
+To get started:
 * Install [HeatWave](https://marketplace.visualstudio.com/items?itemName=FireGiant.FireGiantHeatWaveDev17).
 This provides support for WiX v4, although you can really use any tool that supports WiX v4 (other than the WiX toolset extension, as that only provides support for v3)
 * Build the `Installer` project, which should build `App` before-hand